St John’s Crisis Fund provides funding support to individuals and families in Bath & North East Somerset who are struggling financially.

 - Live within, or be moving permanently to, Bath and North East Somerset;

-- Have an overall monthly disposable income of no more than £250 for a household with no dependent children, £275 for a household with up to two dependent children or £300 for a household with three or more dependent children.
+- Have an overall monthly disposable income (the amount left once all essential monthly household expenditure is deducted from the total monthly household income) of no more than £250 for a household with no dependent children, £275 for a household with up to two dependent children or £300 for a household with three or more dependent children.
 At our discretion, this can be higher if the family is larger or has some other extenuating circumstance;

 - Not be residents of St John’s Foundation Almshouses.